AnnaThorne/BusinessManager-Cargo-Add-On/README.md

 You can adjusts speed if you have bad internet or if you want more productivity.
 You don't need AHK anymore and you can use your computer to do other things while you are generating billiard !

 How to use it
-- Load MusinessBanager > Special Cargo then turn on everything
+- Load MusinessBanager > Special Cargo then turn on everything.
-- Load BusinessManager Cargo Add-On then :
+- Load BusinessManager Cargo Add-On then
-  - (Recommended) Apply optimised settings and safe mode
+  - (Recommended) Apply optimised settings and safe mode.
-  - (Optional) Remove xp gain
+  - (Optional) Remove xp gain.
-  - (Optional) Activate Money Estimation to know how much money you'll earn
+  - (Optional) Activate Money Estimation to know how much money you'll earn.
-  - Check your warehouse size
+  - Check your warehouse size.
   - Chose Loop Speed depending your pc and connexion.
   - Before starting to sell, make sure your warehouse isn't full !
 If it is, click on Sell crate then you can start selling.
   - Click AFK Money and enjoy your money !